hoodnoah/dht20/README.md

 // use a delay implementation which is compatible with the HAL `DelayNs` trait (HAL 1.0) use esp_hal::{delay::Delay, main};

-// use the `println!` macro to print messages to the serial console use esp_println::println;
+// simple `println!` macro to print messages to the serial console use esp_println::println;

 use dht20::Dht20;